AaltoSciComp/python-debugging/exercises.rst

   .. code-block:: console

+     $ git commit -a -m "My changes to the main branch" # in case you made any
      $ git checkout pip_installable
      $ pip install --user -e ./
      $ alias double-pendulum=$( python3 -c "import site; print(site.USER_BASE)" )/bin/double-pendulum # This is for bash/zsh shells.
 For C-family of shells, drop the "=".